 "The flu" is an infectious respiratory disease caused by an influenza virus.
-Symptoms can be mild to severe enough to cause hospitalization.
+Symptoms may be mild for some people but can also become severe enough to cause hospitalization.
 The most common symptoms include: a high fever, runny nose, sore throat, muscle pains, headache, coughing, and feeling tired.
 These symptoms typically begin two days after exposure to the virus and most last less than a week.
 Young children, elderly and those with compromised immune systems are most at risk for complications as a result of the flu.

-Medicare Part B, Humana Plans and WEA are accepted as well as cash, check and credit card.
-KVNA cannot bill HMO plans.
+Medicare Part B, Medicare Advantage Plans, Humana Plans, UHC and WEA are accepted as well as cash, check and credit card.
+KVNA cannot bill HMO plans for your flu shot.

 Community Clinic Location: